g-leech/argmin-gravitas/pages/now.md

 <!--  -->
 <div class="note">
 	  <div class="title">
-		3. Pretending to be an academic
+		Pretending to be an academic
 	  </div>
 	  <div class="insides">
-		I'm a visiting fellow at the Leverhulme Centre for the Future of Intelligence at Cambridge.
+		I'm a visiting scholar at the Leverhulme Centre for the Future of Intelligence at Cambridge.
 It is nice to help and get ideas (and maintain library access).
 		<br>
 	</div>
 	</div>
 <!--  -->
 	<div class="note">
 	  <div class="title">
-		4. Giving a damn
+		Giving a damn
 	  </div>
 	  <div class="insides">
 		I started teaching and mentoring.
 I am head of camp at ESPR.
 I'm an external coach for 80,000 Hours.
 I speak for the <a href="{{obit}}">dead</a>.